vinamra1502/mediawiki/README.md

 Setup 2 aws instances one for webserver and 2nd for mysql.
 Done with Ansible playbook to setup Webserver where apache and application is running.
 In other instance Mysql database is running.
-In hosts file we mention the IP of websever and myssql [test-1]
+In Ansible hosts file we mention the IP of websever and myssql [test-1]
 Web server IP
 [test-2]